 “What can I do to get rid of my back pain Quickly?”…

 First off, you need to decide to get help.

 So many people procrastinate for so long, thinking that Back pain will ‘just go away with time’.
 Unfortunately but then six months down the line they’re still putting up with it, and nothing’s changed… Or it gets worse

 One of the best things to help you ease your back pain is the right series of progressed exercises.
 The right activities will help reduce pain and allow you to move freely again.
 Above all, it will make sure that the problems don’t come back anytime soon.
 Wrong exercises will aggravate your back even more.

 Ever tried to get up from the sofa after resting for a while, but you struggle because your back feels so painful and tight?
 That’s because one of the worst things you can is rest, and sit for long periods.
 Too much rest and sitting in awkward positions make your back stiff and tight.
 It would help if you were given specific strengthening exercises for better posture.
 Together with the hands-on treatment, we get you active and healthy.

 Physio is proven to help people with low-back pain.
 In fact at Cilliers & Swart Physiotherapist it’s one of the most common injuries we see.
 If your back pain is affecting your job and your ability to keep active.
 Or if it threatens your independence or gets in the way of spending quality time with family and friends.
 Physiotherapy can help get you back to living the life you deserve as quickly as possible.

-If you would like to know how the Physiotherapy team at Cilliers & Swart Physiotherapist can help you live with less Lower Back pain.
-We invite you to start with a completely free, no-obligation, risk free “Call me back” phone call.
+If you would like to know how the Physiotherapy team at Cilliers & Swart Physiotherapist can help you by reducing your lower Back pain, we invite you to start with a completely free, no-obligation, risk-free “Call me back” phone call.